Quivers with potentials for Grassmannian cluster algebras: Quivers with potentials of Grassmannian cluster algebras

 \subsection{Rigidity and finite dimension}

-We prove in this subsection that any iced quiver with potential of a Grassmannian cluster algebra $\C[Gr(k,n)]$ is rigid and Jacobi-finite.
-Recall that an IQP $(Q,F,W)$ $2$-acyclic if there is no $2$-cycles in the quiver.
-Note that there may appear $2$-cycles in the quiver of $\mu_i(Q,F,W)$ after IQP mutations, even if $(Q,F,W)$ is $2$-acyclic.
-If all possible iterations of mutations are $2$-acyclic, then we say $(Q,F,W)$ is {\em non-degenerate}.
-We call $(Q,F,W)$ {\em rigid} if every cycle in $Q$ is cyclically equivalent to an element of the Jacobian ideal $J(Q,F,W)$.
-It is known that a rigid IQP is always non-degenerate.
-We call $(Q,F,W)$ {\em Jacobi-finite} if the Jacobian algebra $\mathcal{P}(Q,F,W)$ is finite dimensional.
+We prove in this subsection that each QP of a Grassmannian cluster algebra $\C[Gr(k,n)]$ is rigid and Jacobi-finite.
+Recall that a QP $(Q,W)$ is said to be $2$-acyclic if there are no $2$-cycles in the quiver.
+Note that there may appear $2$-cycles in the quiver of $\mu_i(Q,W)$ after mutations, even if $(Q,W)$ is $2$-acyclic.
+If all possible iterations of mutations are $2$-acyclic, then we say $(Q,W)$ is {\em non-degenerate}.
+We call $(Q,W)$ {\em rigid} if every cycle in $Q$ is cyclically equivalent to an element of the Jacobian ideal $J(Q,W)$.
+It is known that a rigid QP is always non-degenerate.
+We call $(Q,W)$ {\em Jacobi-finite} if the Jacobian algebra $\mathcal{P}(Q,W)$ is finite dimensional.

-For the further study, we need some special Postnikov diagram, see Figures \ref{Figure:initial Postnikov diagram}, where the diagrams depend on the parities of $k$ and $n$, and any pair $(k,n)$ matchs a unique diagram shown in these figures.
+For the further study, we need some special Postnikov diagram, see Figure \ref{Figure:initial Postnikov diagram}, where the diagrams depend on the parities of $k$ and $n$, and any pair $(k,n)$ matches a unique diagram shown in these figures.
 These diagrams are of special importance, they are used by Scott as the initial diagrams which give the initial quivers of the Grassmannian cluster algebras \cite{S06}.

-Denote by $(Q_{ini},F)$, $Q^{pr}_{ini}$ and $(\overline{Q}_{ini},F)$ the quivers of type I, of type II and of type III associated to these initial Postnikov diagrams.
-The quivers $(\overline{Q}_{ini},F)$ are given in Figures \ref{Figure:initial quiver1} and \ref{Figure:initial quiver2}, where the boundary arrows are blue and the external arrows are red.
-As depicted in Figure \ref{Figure:initial quiver1}, we endow the points of the quiver with \emph{coordinates}.
-Denote by $a(i,j)$ the vertex with coordinate $(i,j)$.
-We also separate the fundamental cycles into different \emph{levels}, see Figure \ref{Figure:initial quiver1} for example.
+Denote by $(\overline{Q}_{\textrm{ini}},F_{\textrm{ini}},\overline{W}_{\textrm{ini}})$ and $(Q_{\textrm{ini}},W_{\textrm{ini}})$ the IQP and the QP associated to the initial Postnikov diagram respectively.
+In the following we always assume that $k$ and $n$ are both odd.
+The statements and the proofs for the other cases are similar.
+The quiver $Q$ is a kind of grid as showed in Figure \ref{Figure:initial quiver1}, where we endow the points of the quiver with \emph{coordinates}, and label the position of a fundamental cycle by its row Rj and column Ci.
+For example, the left bottom fundamental cycle lies at R1 row and C1 column.
+We denote by $a(i,j)$ the vertex with coordinate $(i,j)$.

-Let $l$ be a path which forms a cycle in $\overline{Q}_{ini}$.
+Let $l$ be a path which forms a cycle in $Q_{\textrm{ini}}$.
 Let $a(i_1,j_1)$ be a vertex on $l$, we say it is a \emph{leftmost vertex} of $l$ if $i_1\leqslant i$ for any vertex $a(i,j)$ on $l$.
 Similarly, we define the \emph{rightmost vertex}, \emph{lowest vertex} and \emph{highest vertex} of $l$ as $a(i_2,j_2)$, $a(i_3,j_3)$ and $a(i_4,j_4)$ respectively.
 We call $width(l)=i_2-i_1$ the {\em width} of $l$, and call $height(l)=j_4-j_3$ the {\em height} of $l$.